ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 to do s0 wjii to interfere with a pass, y e.
 Should this

-automatically fall. s «b hieh the ball is player voluntarily move itup The w, ii
+automatically fall. s b hieh the ball is player voluntarily move itup The w, ii

 Pla"d' ,hayaCaTu"nover is caused as If this player had